 Numbering System and Addressing

 Program Control Instructions

 Rotate and Shift Register

-Overview of Reports
+Overview of Reports – Horner Report Generator

 Cscape will be used to configure and download the report parameters to the Horner APG XL4 controller.
 This will happen automatically when the program gets downloaded to the controller.
-Report editor is what is used to configure the report we will make in Cscape.
+The report editor is what is used to configure the report we will make in Cscape.
 A paper report to the printer will consist of specifying the lines per page (1-240) and the characters per line (10-132).
-If information is stored on the removable memory then you still need to specify the lines per page, characters per line and the name of the file that the information will be saved under.
-File names are restricted to the 8.3 convention.
+If information is stored on the removable memory then you still need to specify the lines per page, characters per line, and the name of the file that the information will be saved under.
+File names are restricted to the 8.3 conventions.
 Example: ReportXX.csv The size of the report when using the media card is limited to the size of the micro SD card inserted.

 The removable media has system registers associated with the card.
 Here are the registers: